Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Introduction

-In paper-I, we conducted a case study on the Large Hadron Collider (LHC) at CERN as an existing facility that could potentially be turned into an SRGO.
-However, LHC is not the ideal facility to realize the SRGO detector because the presence of an RF system in the storage ring can dampen the GW signal that we hope to detect (D'Agnolo et al.).
-Instead, rings capable of storing coasting (meaning without RF system) ``crystalline ion beams" \cite{Habs1995, Schtz2001, PhysRevLett.87.184801} or rings that could potentially store a single circulating ion \cite{Nagaitsev:IPAC2019-MOPRB089} may be better laboratories for detecting GWs.
-Moreover, there are better options for the ion time-tagging detector technology than that proposed in paper-I, such as ``beam arrival time monitors" \cite{Frisch:2016hju}, which are electro-optic charge centroid monitors providing femtosecond timing precision.
+In paper~I, we considered the Large Hadron Collider (LHC) at CERN as an existing facility that could potentially be turned into an SRGO.
+However, the LHC is not the ideal facility to realize the SRGO detector because the presence of an RF system in the storage ring would dampen the GW signal that we hope to detect \cite{2105.00992}.
+Instead, rings capable of storing coasting (i.e., without interference by an RF system) ``crystalline ion beams" \cite{Habs1995, Schtz2001, PhysRevLett.87.184801} or rings that could potentially store a single circulating ion \cite{Nagaitsev:IPAC2019-MOPRB089} may be better laboratories for detecting GWs.
+Moreover, there are better options for the ion time-tagging detector technology than that proposed in paper~I, such as ``beam arrival time monitors" \cite{Frisch:2016hju}, which are electro-optic charge centroid monitors providing femtosecond timing precision.
 Also, improving the vacuum quality inside storage rings would enable sustaining stable, coasting ion beams or single ions for longer periods, allowing for longer SRGO observation runs.

+In this paper we continue our investigation from paper~I, improving on some previous results, and exploring new areas with an updated theoretical formalism and numerical simulations.
+The rest of this paper is organized as follows: in Section~\ref{review}, we provide an updated theoretical framework for an SRGO.
+In Section~\ref{models}, we provide the mathematical models and numerical procedures used in this investigation.
+Section~\ref{response_analysis} presents the SRGO response function and its variation with various parameters.
+In Section~\ref{sect_param_estim}, we study the estimation of GW source parameters with an SRGO using artificial noisy data.
+Finally, in Section~\ref{discuss}, we discuss various aspects of our study, and we summarize our main results in Section~\ref{summary}.